ftntcorecse/ftnt-ansible-docs/docs/faz_modules/faz_device.rst

           - The ADOM the configuration should belong to.
         required: true
         default: root

-      host:
+      mode:
         description:
-          - The FortiManager's Address.
-        required: true
-      username:
-        description:
-          - The username used to authenticate with the FortiManager.
+          - Add or delete devices.
+Or promote unregistered devices that are in the FortiAnalyzer "waiting pool"
         required: false
-      password:
-        description:
-          - The password associated with the username account.
-        required: false
-      state:
-        description:
-          - The desired state of the specified object.
-          - absent will delete the object if it exists.
-          - present will create the configuration if needed.
-        required: false
-        default: present
+        default: add
-        choices: ["absent", "present"]
+        choices: ["add", "delete", "promote"]

       device_username:
         description:
-          - The username of the device being added to FortiManager.
+          - The username of the device being added to FortiAnalyzer.
         required: false

       device_password:
         description:
-          - The password of the device being added to FortiManager.
+          - The password of the device being added to FortiAnalyzer.
         required: false

       device_ip:
         description:
-          - The IP of the device being added to FortiManager.
+          - The IP of the device being added to FortiAnalyzer.
         required: false

       device_unique_name:
         description:
-          - The desired "friendly" name of the device being added to FortiManager.
+          - The desired "friendly" name of the device being added to FortiAnalyzer.
         required: false

       device_serial:
         description:
-          - The serial number of the device being added to FortiManager.
+          - The serial number of the device being added to FortiAnalyzer.
         required: false

       os_type: